Please visit: Foboha USA Inc.

 Beverly, MA 01915 US

 Develops and produces high-precision and high-production injection molds.
-Produces one-, two- and multi-component molds, stack molds for one- and two-component molding, and high-cavitation pivoting (turning) stack molds.
+Produces one-, two- and multi-component molds, stack molds for one- and two-component molding, and high-cavitation stack turning and cube molds.

 If you’re interested in lightweight composites, IML, LSR, multi-shot, inmold assembly, barrier coinjection, micromolding, variotherm molding, foams, energy-saving presses, robots, hot runners, and tooling—they’re all here in force.

 More productivity with less energy consumption and capital investment; more operations in the machine or manufacturing cell with less time, labor, energy, and capital—these were the common themes of injection molding exhibits at October’s K 2013 show.

 Next month’s mammoth triennial plastics show in Düsseldorf, Germany, challenges injection molding machine builders to demonstrate technological leadership in addressing the needs of the marketplace.

 What’s said to be the first all-electric turning-stack mold technology will appear next month at the Fakuma 2012 show in Friedrichshafen, Germany.

 The drive to eliminate secondary operations is pushing multi-shot injection molding a step farther—toward assembling separate components in the tool via snap-fits, welding, and co-molding of incompatible materials.

 Advances in electric drive technology were evident in nearly every injection machine builder’s booth in Chicago.

 Energy-saving all-electric machines will continue to be a big draw at NPE, where new designs or upgraded models will be found in virtually every press maker’s booth.